 A student who earns a B- or higher in a course but fails to attain specific competencies specified for it will not be required to retake the course.
-However, a grade lower than B- in a required course does not satisfy matriculation requirements, and the course must be repeated.
+However, a grade lower than B- in a required course does not satisfy matriculation requirements, the course must be repeated with a different instructor.
+If a different instructor is not available the student must consult the Office of Academic Affairs.
 If a grade lower than B- is received in an elective course, the student has the option of repeating the course or taking another that will satisfy the specific curriculum requirement.
 Both grades shall remain on the student's record and shall count toward an accumulation of below B- grades.
 If a course is repeated, only the higher of the two grades will be counted toward the student's grade point average; however, if an alternate elective is taken, both grades will be counted toward the student's grade point average.
 When a student fails a required course and one or more competencies within said course, the opportunity for competency attainment will be shifted to the subsequent completion of the same course.

 A student will not be permitted to register for a sequential course when a grade of I or a grade below B- has been received in a prerequisite course.
 As part of the remediation policy of the college, an instructor who gives a grade below B- indicates on a written form the reason for the grade and suggestions for remediation.
 The Director of Academic Affairs will review these suggestions and meet with the student's instructor as necessary for further support planning.
-Any student receiving a grade below B- or placed on academic probation is required to meet with the Director of Academic Affairs for advisement.
+Any student receiving a grade below B- or placed on academic probation is required to meet with the Office of Academic Affairs to schedule an appointment for advisement.